-Shockingly, this particular false memory mostly afflicts people who self-admittedly knew nothing about South Africa or its politics.
-So either all these people come from an alternate universe, or they conflated some combination of the following:
+Shockingly, this particular false memory mostly afflicts people who self-admittedly know nothing about South Africa or its politics.
+So either all these people come from an alternate universe, or their memories are conflating some combination of the following:

 - Mandela did contract tuberculosis in 1988 for which he was hospitalised while still in prison.
 The disease damaged his lungs, which eventually did lead to his death in 2013.

 - The 80s was a time of high tension and civil unrest in South Africa: a lot of people, including prominent struggle figures, died in the violence.

 - Another prominent struggle figure, Steve Biko, died in 1977, shortly after arriving in prison.